PostPCEra/Notes/education.md

 > Long story short: learning is hard.
 Yet, **we need to be able to learn quickly and effectively to thrive**.

 #### Growth stages of a Programmer
-- stage 1: Complex Solutions to Simple Problems
+- stage 1: Complex Solution to Simple Problem
-- stage 2: Complex Solutions to Complex Problems
+- stage 2: Complex Solution to Complex Problem
-- stage 3: Simple Solutions to Complex Problems
+- stage 3: Simple Solution to Complex Problem
+after so many years of programming, I may be at 2.2 , with Recent Python lang expertise I amy be at 2.4 now .
+when hiring somebody, you need to explain This CONCEPT to them, ask them to Rate themselves.
+> The Utimate goal of any programmer is to PROVIDE SOLUTIONS, if he/she can do SS to CP that is **Programmer Nirvana**
+> In order to get Simple Solutions, one should aware of "what is out there" ( what other people have built all over the world in Open Source communities (github), what are the some of Best of Bread solutions in a given domain ( say Rails , Djanago, user Auth solutions etc)

 [![Jekyll Static Site gen](http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg)](http://www.youtube.com/watch?v=oiNVQ9Zjy4o)